What Is a Health Insurance Deductible? What You Pay Before Coverage Begins

 True Family Deductible

-An individual's medical expenses can cover the deductible amount for the entire family, removing the requirement for everyone to need to meet their own deductible before their healthcare covers medical costs.
-In other words, the entire family shares one deductible and when each person pays an out-of-pocket cost, it counts towards the same shared deductible.
+In a family plan with a true family deductible, an individual's medical expenses can cover the deductible amount for the entire family, removing the requirement for everyone to need to meet their own deductible before their healthcare covers medical costs.
+In other words, the entire family shares one deductible and when each person pays an out-of-pocket cost, it counts toward the same shared deductible.[4]

 Combined Deductible

-If your plan has a combined deductible, that means your medical deductible and your pharmacy deductible are rolled into a single amount.
-Whether you pay for visiting the doctor or picking up a prescription, either will count towards the same deductible.
+If your plan has a combined deductible, that means your medical deductible and your pharmacy deductible are rolled into a single amount.[5]
+Whether you pay for visiting the doctor or picking up a prescription, either will count towardthe same deductible.

 What Are High-Deductible and Low-Deductible Health Plans?